-The following graphic shows each of the Operational Reports that are covered in this article and how, when and why they should be used:
+The following graphic shows each of the Operational Reports that are covered in this article.
+Review a bit more about each report and when to use it.

 Jump to Section:

 What it does: Shows summary information based on a single day’s performance in one or multiple locations.
 All information from the Daily Sales Summary flows through this report as well as historical information and Labor numbers.

 Why use it: This is a great report to run for a snapshot of the day (previous day) in terms of Sales/Labor/and other daily metrics.
 Most above-store managers/operators will find this report very useful for getting a high-level report of the day in each store.

 Other Considerations: This report can only be run one day at a time and the previous day must be closed out in the POS and transferred its data to R365 in order to see the numbers.

 Learn more about the Flash Report here.

 Weekly Review - Location

 What it does: Shows a detailed break-down of one Location’s weekly sales.
 This is broken down by Day Part; Service Type; Account; Net Sales vs Last Year/Last Month/and Last Week; Guest Counts and Average Check; Cost Analysis (purchases by cost account); Key Controllable expenses; and Labor.
 Percentages can be turned on with the ‘+’ sign at the top of the report to see how each number is broken down by a percent vs sales.

 Why use it: This can help individual unit managers keep a pulse on the current week and review the previous week.
 All Vital Signs for the business are included in this report and can be a very quick way to see the snapshot needed to make business decisions throughout the week.